 To be successful with a content marketing program, your content needs to do a lot of things.
-It needs to be compelling if you want to attract new people (and particularly if you want to acquire in-bound links).
+It needs to be compelling if you want to attract new people and particularly if you want to acquire links naturally (and not necessarily through some link service).
 It needs to be informative if you want people to come back to you.
 It needs to be entertaining if you want people to keep reading.
 But if you want people to become more loyal to your brand, and eventually buy from you, there’s one trait that’s indispensable: trustworthiness.

 Trustworthy content will always perform better than questionable content because its information will be held in higher regard, and your brand, as author, will be more trusted and respected in turn.
 While building trust with people isn’t always easy, there are some simple ways to make your content more trustworthy to the public:

 People trust other people far more than they trust corporations, yet I still see many businesses posting blogs with a corporate brand as the author.
 This is a mistake; instead, establish a handful of personal brand profiles and embellish them in your blog.
 Include names, bylines, and brief bios so people know who’s writing all your content.
 Readers can follow their favorite authors, hold more trust in the information being provided to them, and ultimately form a closer relationship with your business.
 You can even invite other, outside personal brands in as guest writers.

 You may know a lot about your industry and have years of expertise fueling your claims, but that won’t mean much to a new reader who’s never met you.
 To add real substance and authoritative power to your writing, cite outside authorities on the matter, and include references for any data you received from an external source.
 It will make your content seem stronger, better researched, and more reliable than if you just wrote off the top of your head.
 The more valuable the source, like a national publisher or a leading expert in the industry, the better.